lokwkin/chatgpt-slackbot-node/README.md

 # ChatGPT Slack Bot

-This Slack Bot is implemented in Node.js, under the hood it depends on [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api), which uses puppeteer headless browser as solution to connect with ChatGPT.
+This Slack Bot is implemented in Node.js, under the hood it depends on [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api), which uses puppeteer browser as solution to connect with ChatGPT.

+This service is docker containerized and can be deployed onto servers with headless chromium browser without an active display. _(Suggested to use google login in order to bypass recaptcha)_

 ## Setup